rharbird/engduinochallenges/make_light_show.md

 ## Method
 1. Read the ** ENGDUINO LIBRARIES: THE LEDS ** sheet.
 2. Open the Engduino template sketch.
-3. Save the sketch with a new name: ```makeColour```.
+3. Save the sketch with a new name: ```makeShow```.
-4. Create two colours using values for Red, Green and Blue.
-5. Make the LEDs flash between one colour and the other.
+4. Use the LEDs to design a light show.
+Use your imagination and create some special effects.